What Are Arch Supports?

 Frequently Asked Questions

 Orthotics for a running or walking shoe can be a full length or a ¾ length.
-In addition, as long as the insole is removable, a full length orthotic will fit right in.
+As long as the insole is removable, a full-length orthotic will fit right in.